Skip to main content

 Weekly schedule

-After configuring the schedule, complete the following steps to ensure the schedule actually runs:
+After configuring the schedule, complete the following steps to ensure the schedule runs:

 1. Save your project as a draft.

 When you publish a project, you select one or more fabrics that serve as the execution environments for deployed projects.
-For each selected fabric, a separate deployment is created.
-Pipeline schedules are only enabled for deployed projects.
+A separate deployment is created for each fabric.
+Pipeline schedules only run on deployed projects.

 caution